 Breakfast Recipes Using Pantry Staples

 Easy Oatmeal Bars – This basic recipe has so many delicious variations.
 It’s perfect for breakfast or snack time.
 Plus, you only use one pan to make it!
 If you have fresh or frozen fruit on hand, you can also make Blueberry Oatmeal Bars, Raspberry Oatmeal Bars, and even Peanut Butter Oatmeal Bars.

-Crockpot Oatmeal – This little recipe is so easy and allows the whole family can wake up to a wholesome breakfast.
+Crockpot Oatmeal – This little recipe is easy and allows the whole family to wake up to a wholesome breakfast.
 You can make it with apples and cinnamon or leave it plain.

 Blueberry Smoothie – Keeping frozen fruit in the freezer lets you make this anytime.
 It’s perfect for a metabolism-boosting breakfast or post-workout pick-me-up.
 We also love this Blueberry Lemonade Smoothie.

 Honey Nut Cheerios Protein Bites – Yep, you can use cereal to make a yummy protein-packed snack.
 Kids and moms love this recipe.

 Baked Blueberry Oatmeal Cups – The perfect recipe to meal prep and eat throughout the week.
 It’s nutritious and tastes incredible!

 Tater Tot Casserole – You know those tater tots that have been taking up space in the freezer?
 Now is their time to shine!
 This recipe is total comfort food and a family favorite.
 We’ve got a Freezer Tater Tot Casserole you can make for later too!
 See below for an easy crockpot version.

 Baked Chicken Tenders – This recipe will please everyone at the table.
 Plus, it’s ready in about 30 minutes.
 We also have a Gluten-Free Chicken Tender Recipe you might like.
 We love this recipe served with Roasted Brussels Sprouts.